sarmadiali98/ReLico/verifier-benchmarks/README.md

 ## Notes

-* The LF-side workflow is based on previously published LF verification benchmark infrastructure and was adapted for this work.
+- The LF-side workflow is based on previously published LF verification benchmark infrastructure and was adapted for this work.
-* The purpose of the adaptation is **comparative evaluation**, not republication of the original LF benchmark suite in isolation.
+- The purpose of the adaptation is comparative evaluation, not republication of the original LF benchmark suite in isolation.
-* The TR-side workflow is repository-local and reproducible via the Python batch script plus an externally downloaded RMC jar.
+- The TR-side workflow is repository-local and reproducible via the Python batch script plus an externally downloaded RMC jar.
-* The TR and LF sides should be interpreted together as paired verification artifacts for cross-framework comparison.
+- The TR and LF sides should be interpreted together as paired verification artifacts for cross-framework comparison.
-* The included sample results should be understood as **machine-specific benchmark measurements** collected under the hardware configuration documented above.
+- The included sample results should be understood as machine-specific benchmark measurements collected under the hardware configuration documented above.
+- The top-level smoke-test scripts are the recommended first check before attempting a full rerun.

 ## Citation and attribution